citp/privacy-policy-historical/l/lr/lr./lr.org.md

-> *The following text is extracted and transformed from the lr.org privacy policy that was archived on 2015-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150628210554id_/http%3A//www.lr.org/en/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lr.org privacy policy that was archived on 2015-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151215013204id_/http%3A//www.lr.org/en/privacy-policy.aspx) for the most accurate reproduction.*

-# Privacy policy
+# Privacy policy | Lloyd's Register

 Lloyd’s Register understands and respects individuals’ right to privacy and is committed to providing on-line data security.